Bifractality of fractal scale-free networks: Bifractality of FSFNs

 In order to examine the validity of Eq.~(\ref{eq:2}) [and thus Eqs.~(\ref{eq:3}) and (\ref{eq:4})] for a wide range of FSFNs, we first investigate a class of deterministic hierarchical FSFNs formed by the single-generator model \cite{Yakubo22}.
 In this model, the $\gen$-th generation network $\G_{\gen}$ is recursively constructed by replacing every edge in $\G_{\gen-1}$ with a small graph $\Ggen$ called a generator, so that two root nodes predefined in $\Ggen$ coincide with the two terminal nodes of the replaced edge, as illustrated by Fig.~\ref{fig:1}(a).
 The root nodes of $\Ggen$ must not be adjacent to each other and have degrees at least two.
 For simplicity, we concentrate below on the symmetric generator in which a subgraph constructed by removing one root node and its incident edges from $\Ggen$ has the same topology as a subgraph formed by removing another root node and its incident edges from $\Ggen$.
 It is easy to extend our argument below to the case of an asymmetric generator.
 We initialize the network $\G_{0}$ with a single edge with two terminal nodes, so the first generation network $\G_{1}$ is $\Ggen$ itself.

-Let us consider a generator $\Ggen$ with $m_{\text{gen}}$ edges, in which each of the two root nodes has degree $\kappa$ and they are separated by distance $\lambda$.
+Let us consider a generator $\Ggen$ with $m_{\text{gen}}$ edges, in which the two root nodes have degree $\kappa$ and they are separated by distance $\lambda$.
 The number of nodes in the $\gen$-th generation network $\G_{\gen}$ by the single-generator model is \cite{Yakubo22}

 where $n_{\text{rem}}$ is the number of ``remaining nodes" defined as nodes other than the root nodes in the generator $\Ggen$.
 For $\gen\gg 1$, $\G_{\gen}$ becomes fractal and scale-free.
 The degree exponent $\gamma$ and fractal dimension $\Df$ are given by